Want to try campervanning in Spain but not sure what to expect? Fret not, I’ve got you covered!

 Best time for campervanning in Spain

 Winter in Spain is mild in the south and cold in the north and in higher altitudes.
-That makes it better to stay by the coast and south in the country when campervanning or motorhoming Spain during the winter.
+That makes it better to stay by the coast and south in the country when campervanning or motorhoming in Spain during the winter.

-In my experience, a lot of places set up signs prohibiting campervans from parking in beach towns and near beaches in the summer which is a bit of a bummer.
+In my experience, a lot of places set up signs prohibiting campervans from parking in beach towns and near beaches in the summer, which is a bit of a bummer.
 Particularly in Andalucia, but altogether, it’s something we notice in overtouristed areas.

 If you travel by van in Spain during the summer, you’ll want to stay near the coast or head to the rivers and ravines chasing waterfalls to cool down.

 Due to the restrictions spreading to more and more beach destinations over the last few years, I found it more pleasant to spend the summer months in the mountains and explore off the beaten path.
-There are plenty of lakes, rivers, and waterfalls where you can cool down and campervans and RVs are welcome.
+There are plenty of lakes, rivers, and waterfalls where you can cool down, and campervans and RVs are welcome.

-The most pleasant times of the year to visit Spain are spring and fall when temperatures are mild in most places and the summer crowds are gone.
+The most pleasant times of the year to visit Spain are spring and fall, when temperatures are mild in most places, and the summer crowds are gone.

 Tips for campervanning in Spain